getsentry/raven-python/docs/breadcrumbs.rst

     with client.context:
         ...

-The context is automatically deactivated if it's cleared.
+The context is automatically deactivated if it's cleared unless it's managed from the main thread.
+Likewise raven will attempt to auto activate the client.